Sixth Term Examination Paper: Timing and results

-Candidates who have received offers for Mathematics courses at the University of Cambridge sit STEP as a post-interview test.
-STEP papers are normally sat at a candidate's school or college.
-Alternatively, the test can be taken at one of Cambridge Assessment Admissions Testing's authorised test centres worldwide.

-Entries for STEP papers are typically accepted from the start of March until the end of April and late entries (with late entry fees) accepted until mid-May.
-STEP papers are taken mid to late June, with online results available mid-August, issued on the same date as A Level results, typically at midnight.
+STEP is normally sat at a candidate's school or college.
+Alternatively, the test can be taken at any test centre authorised to run STEP.
+Entries for STEP are typically accepted from the start of March until the end of April and late entries (with late entry fees) accepted until mid-May.
+STEP is taken in mid-to-late June, with online results available in mid-August, issued on the same date as A Level results, typically at midnight.

 Usage

 There is some variation in how institutions make use of the results – candidates can contact the relevant institution(s) for more information.
-However, STEP papers are typically taken post-interview and the results used to supplement candidates' exam results.
+However, STEP is typically taken post-interview and the results used to supplement candidates' exam results.
 For applicants to the University of Cambridge, candidates' scripts are made available to admissions officers.
 This enables officers to make judgements on the basis of candidates' actual work, rather than on just their marks or grade.

 Preparation

-STEP papers do not require a lot of extra knowledge as they are designed to test skills and knowledge of topics within the A Level syllabus; however, preparation is advised because the style is different from what students are used to.
+STEP does not require a lot of extra knowledge as they are designed to test skills and knowledge of topics within the A Level syllabus; however, preparation is advised as questions are significantly more challenging than those found in standard A Level examinations.
+Ideally, students should begin preparation from the summer preceding the academic year of the STEP series they intend to sit.

-Practice materials, including past papers, example solutions and a STEP formula booklet, are available for free from the Cambridge Assessment Admissions Testing website.
+Practice materials, including past papers, example solutions, and a STEP formula booklet, are available for free from the Cambridge Assessment Admissions Testing website.
+The STEP support programme provides modules for individual additional study, along with hints and solutions.
+Furthermore, the book "Advanced Problems in Mathematics: Preparing for University" by Stephen Siklos, a former paper-setter for STEP, has been specifically written for students preparing for it.